 Student Publications, Inc. (SPI) is a nonprofit corporation exempt from income taxes under Internal Revenue Code Section 501(c)(3).
-It publishes a daily newspaper, The Daily Iowan, which is provided principally to the students, faculty, staff and other members of the University of Iowa community.
-SPI also provides scholarships and internship opportunities to students.
-SPI is supported by fees from the University, subscription revenue and advertising.
+It publishes a daily newspaper, The Daily Iowan, which is provided principally to the students, faculty, staff and other members of the University of Iowa community, and two weekly newspapers, the Mount Vernon-Lisbon Sun and Solon Economist and operates DITV, a television newscast primarily available online.
+SPI also provides scholarships to students.
+SPI receives student fees from the University, subscription and advertising revenue, and donations.
 Printing is contracted to an independent contractor.
-SPI also operates DITV, a broadcasting service, available through an Iowa City local access channel and the internet.

-Significant financial data for Student Publications, Inc., for the years ended June 30, 2023 and 2022 are presented below (in thousands):
+Significant financial data for Student Publications, Inc., for the years ended June 30, 2024 and 2023 are presented below (in thousands):

-2023 2022
+2024 2023

 Assets

-Cash and other assets \$537 \$514
+Cash and other assets \$594 \$537

+Total Assets 594 537

+Deferred Outflows of Resources

+Acquisition deferred outflow 66 -

-Total Assets \$537 \$514
+Total Assets and Deferred Outflow of Resources \$660 \$537

 Liabilities

-Accounts payable and other current liabilities \$15 \$42
+Accounts payable and other current liabilities \$100 \$15

-Total Liabilities 15 42
+Total Liabilities 100 15

 Net Position

-Unrestricted 522 472
+Unrestricted 560 522

-Total Net Position 522 472
+Total Net Position 560 522

-Total Liabilities and Net Position \$537 \$514
+Total Liabilities and Net Position \$660 \$537

-2023 2022
+2024 2023

 Program Revenues

-Tuition and fees \$466 \$459
+Tuition and fees \$470 \$466

-Other sales and services 402 476
+Other sales and services 596 402

+Investment Income 19 -

-Total Program Revenues 868 935
+Total Program Revenues 1,085 868

 Program Expenses

-Payroll expense 716 709
+Payroll expense 808 716

-General expense 102 198
+General expense 239 102

-Total Program Expenses 818 907
+Total Program Expenses 1,047 818

-Change in net position 50 28
+Change in net position 38 50

-Net Position, Beginning of Year 472 444
+Net Position, Beginning of Year 522 472

-Net Position, End of Year \$522 \$472
+Net Position, End of Year \$560 \$522